 /Assets/Genoma Invaders, and move the

-Scenes directory inside of it.
-This way, all the game-related assets are contained inside this directory so they do not get mixed with 3rd party assets or plugins.
+Scenes folder inside of it.
+This way, all the game-related assets are contained inside this folder so they do not get mixed with 3rd party assets or plugins.

 Building the First Game Scene